datajerk/ctf-write-ups/balsnctf2022/asianparent/README.md

 Next the parent ROP chain:

 1. Depending on the kernel version either `PTRACE_O_TRACESECCOMP` or `PTRACE_O_SUSPEND_SECCOMP` will need to be used and this needs to be stored in `r10`.
 There was no `pop r10` gadget, so I ended up using `xor r10d, r10d` followed by `add r10, qword ptr [rdi + 0x20]`.
 To use these gadgets I had `rdi` set to the buffer and the `r10` argument offset `0x20` in.
-The rest is padding to the canary and padding to the end of the stack frame.
+The rest is padding to the canary, the canary, and then padding to the end of the stack frame.
 2. Call `ptrace`, however, we have to dereference `child`.
 Using `mov rax, qword ptr [rax]` and then the same trick of self-moding the ROP chain (see child ROP chain) puts the PID of the child into `rsi`.  `r10` is describe in step 1.
 All that is left is `rdx` and `rdi` (easy).  `libc.sym.ptrace` did not work for me; using a `syscall` gadget was necessary.
 3. `wait` for it ... (the child and the flag).
 4. `exit`.